nikos-glikis/TorRange/README.md

 Configuration
 -------------

-Create a .ini file similar to netherlands.ini
+Create a .ini file similar to example.ini

     [WorkerManager]
     #default is 50